kkettip/game_outcome_prediction/README.md

 Model 2:
 After training the model 2, autoML suggested that the best model would be Ensemble

-Accuracy of 0.74, which means that correct predictions are made 74% of the time.
+Accuracy of 0.67, which means that correct predictions are made 67% of the time.

 AutoML best model: Ensemble
-Accuracy: 0.74
+Accuracy: 0.67
 Classification Report:
               precision    recall  f1-score   support

-     SBU Win       0.74      0.97      0.84        30
+     SBU Win       0.66      1.00      0.79        27
-Opponent Win       0.75      0.23      0.35        13
+Opponent Win       1.00      0.12      0.22        16

-    accuracy                           0.74        43
+    accuracy                           0.67        43
-   macro avg       0.75      0.60      0.60        43
+   macro avg       0.83      0.56      0.51        43
-weighted avg       0.75      0.74      0.69        43
+weighted avg       0.79      0.67      0.58        43

 ```

 ## Future work:
 1. To better predict SBU football game outcomes, a larger data set should be used to train the model.
 The training data should also not be skewed towards losses or wins.

 2. Determine which combination of athletics’ physical metrics would be best to include into the dataset for model training to predict game outcome.
-This could be accomplished by including different combinations of athletics’ physical metrics into the dataset and then evaluating the model’s performance, which would ensure that the most relevant data is collected for training the model.
+This could be accomplished by including different combinations of athletics’ physical metrics into the dataset and then evaluating the model’s performance.
+Once the metrics are determined, we can ensure that the most relevant data is collected for training the model.

 3. Predicting the number of points lost by the SBU football team when compared to their opponents per game.
 With this knowledge the football team can develop strategies to maximize the number of points gained per game.